Skip to main content

 Immunizations can save your child's life.
 Because of advances in medical science, your child can be protected against more diseases than ever before.
 Some diseases that once injured or killed thousands of children have been eliminated completely, and others are close to extinction — primarily due to safe and effective vaccines.
 Polio is one example of the great impact that vaccines have had in the United States.
 Polio was once America's most-feared disease, causing death and paralysis across the country, but today, thanks to vaccination, there are no reports of polio in the United States.

 Immunization protects others you care about.
-Children in the U.S. still get vaccine-preventable diseases.
+Children in the United States still get vaccine-preventable diseases.
 In fact, we have seen resurgences of measles and whooping cough (pertussis) over the past few years.
 Since 2010, there have been between 10,000 and 50,000 cases of whooping cough each year in the United States.
 About 10 to 20 babies, many of whom were too young to be fully vaccinated, died each year.
-While some babies are too young to be protected by vaccination, others may not be able to receive certain vaccinations due to severe allergies, weakened immune systems from conditions like leukemia, or other reasons.
+Although some babies are too young to be protected by vaccination, others may not be able to get certain vaccinations due to severe allergies, weakened immune systems from conditions like leukemia, or other reasons.
 To help keep them safe, it is important that you and your children who can get vaccinated are fully immunized.
-This not only protects your family, but also helps prevent the spread of these diseases to your friends and loved ones.
+This not only protects your family but also helps prevent the spread of these diseases to your friends and loved ones.

 Immunization protects future generations.
 Vaccines have reduced and, in some cases, eliminated many diseases that killed or severely disabled people just a few generations ago.
 For example, smallpox vaccination eradicated that disease worldwide.
 Your children don't have to get smallpox shots anymore because the disease no longer exists.
 By vaccinating children against rubella (German measles), the risk that pregnant women will pass this virus on to their fetus or newborn has been dramatically decreased, and birth defects associated with that virus no longer are seen in the United States.
 If we continue vaccinating now, and vaccinating completely, parents in the future may be able to trust that some diseases of today will no longer be around to harm their children in the future.